efeelize/eng/kaiyan/dinner/vegetables.md

 > 3)so outdone basically.
 It means to do something really well.
 But here Thomas says that Carrie outdid herself which means she did better than she usually does.Or at least better than he expected her to do.

-# 3.on point [phr.完美，合时宜] & delectable /dɪ'lɛktəbl/ [adj.美味的] & old family recipes /'rɛsəpi/ & cheers to that [phr.为此干杯]
+# 3.on point [phr.完美，合时宜] & delectable /dɪ'lɛktəbl/ [adj.美味的] & cheers to that [phr.为此干杯]
 > 1)So they were all amazing, they were all perfect.

 > 2)So delectable this is like delicious.And super tasty.

+> 3)so Sam here says cheers to that, so maybe he's like raises up his glass.A little toast, but here so this this cheers to that just basically means to agree with something.

+> 4)but in the UK, it to mean thank you.So if you ever go to the UK and you help somebody, or someone is thankful to you, they meant to all cheers, cheers, cheers.Doesn't mean you have to grab the nearest drinking.

+# 4.old family recipes /'rɛsəpi/ & potluck /pɑt'lʌk/ [n.每人做一道菜带来]
-> 3)Old family recipes, so recipes are like how to make food, how to make certain dishes.it's just like the instructions for making a dish.So in these instructions, it will say like how much seasoning /'sizənɪŋ/ [n.调味品] you might need?
+> 1)Old family recipes, so recipes are like how to make food, how to make certain dishes.it's just like the instructions for making a dish.So in these instructions, it will say like how much seasoning /'sizənɪŋ/ [n.调味品] you might need?
 How much water you might need?
 How long you need to cook something for?
 How hot the oven needs to be?
 These are all directions of a recipe.

-> 4)so Sam here says cheers to that, so maybe he's like raises up his glass.A little toast, but here so this this cheers to that just basically means to agree with something.

-> 5)but in the UK, it to mean thank you.So if you ever go to the UK and you help somebody, or someone is thankful to you, they meant to all cheers, cheers, cheers.Doesn't mean you have to grab the nearest drinking.
+> 2)potluck:so this potluck is basically like a get together, a dinner or lunch and everyone will bring like a dish so they make something or they bring something.So everyone gets to try a little bit of everything.

 # 4.mashed potatoes [n.土豆泥] & brussels /ˈbrʌsəlz/ sprouts /spraʊt/ [n.抱子甘蓝]
 > 1)you take a potato and you mash it.so it's not solid anymore, very fluffy or creamy.and with mashed potatoes usually put in like butter, maybe milk, salt, pepper.